Common Commands

 $

 The database file test.db will be created, if it does not already exist.
-Running this command will leave you in the sqlite3 environment.
-There are three ways to safely exit this environment: .q, .quit, and .exit.

 $ sqlite3 test.db "create table t1 (t1key INTEGER